Cognitive Dissonance: How Does it Influence How We Think?

 What is cognitive dissonance

 What is cognitive dissonance?
 Starting in the late 1950s, people started to look at cognitive dissonance, particularly Leon Festinger and his students at Stanford, who wrote the book A Theory of Cognitive Dissonance.
 According to Festinger, the important factor in cognitive dissonance theory is the principle of cognitive consistency.
 This principle states that we, as humans, seek consistency in our beliefs and attitudes in any situation where two cognitions are inconsistent.
 This inconsistency causes psychological distress and discomfort internally, and so the motivation to reduce the discomfort comes about.
+If it persists it can lead to depression and anxiety symptoms.

 Cognitive dissonance theory